 After our report to npm, these dependency confusion candidates and Discord stealers were also taken down.
-Once again, users of Nexus Firewall remain protected from open source attacks like these.
+Once again, users of Sonatype Repository Firewall remain protected from open source attacks like these.

 Whenever npm takes down a malicious package, an empty placeholder package is placed in lieu of the removed package, and the placeholder typically has just one version: '0.0.1-security' or '0.0.2-security.'